jkarsrud/ember-cli-maven-deploy/README.md

 # Ember-cli-maven-deploy

-Ember-CLI command to deploy files to Maven repos
+Ember-CLI command to deploy files to Maven repos, wrapping [Finn.no's maven-deploy package](https://github.com/finn-no/maven-deploy)

 This README outlines the details of collaborating on this Ember addon.